suhasaggarwal/rainbow/README.md

 # rainbow
 <img align="right" src="prism.png" height="190"/>
-This R package is for extracting daily, monthly, and annual climate data from the proprietary version of the Parameter Regression on Independent Slopes ([PRISM](https://prism.oregonstate.edu/)) raster data set for the coterminous United States (Daly et al. 2002).
+This R package is for extracting daily, monthly, and annual climate data from the proprietary version of the Parameter Regression on Independent Slopes or [PRISM](https://prism.oregonstate.edu/) raster data set for the coterminous United States (Daly et al. 2002).
 Users must have a licensed copy of the PRISM data set.

 The package contains just three exported functions:
 * `rbExtractDaily`: Extract daily values